Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Variation of geodesics

 \section{Variation of geodesics}

-Let $\mathcal{X}$ be a geodesically convex, negatively curved, Riemannian manifold.
-For example the Teichm\"{u}ller space equipped with the WP metric.
-Let $g:[a,b]\to \mathcal{X}$ be a geodesic segment.
-Let $\pi:\mathcal{X}\to g$ be the nearest point projection from $\mathcal{X}$ to $g$.
-Here we collect some facts about the map $\pi$.
+Let $\mathcal{X}$ be a geodesically convex, negatively curved, Riemannian manifold; for example the Teichm\"{u}ller space equipped with the WP metric.
+Let $g:[a,b]\to \mathcal{X}$ be a geodesic segment, and let $\pi:\mathcal{X}\to g$ be the nearest point projection from $\mathcal{X}$ to $g$.
+In the following proposition we collect some important facts about the map $\pi$ which we need: \begin{prop} Suppose that $p$ is a point in $\mathcal{X}$ so that $\pi(p)$ is in the interior of $g([a,b])$ or is an end point $g(a)$ or $g(b)$ which is the nearest point to $p$ on a slightly longer geodesic segment containing $g([a,b])$.
+Let $\zeta$ be a geodesic segment connecting $p$ and $\pi(p)$.
+We have \begin{enumerate} \item The projection map $\pi$ is continuous at $p$. \item If $p$ is not on $g([a,b])$, then $\pi$ is smooth at $p$. \item The distance function $d(p,\pi(p))$ is smooth. \end{enumerate} \end{prop} \begin{proof} Part (1) is \cite[Lemma 3.2]{mfldnc}.
+Part (2) follows from \cite[Proposition 1.7]{chebcomparison}.
+Part (3) follows from the lemma on the first page of \cite{regdist}.
+Part (4) is \cite[Theorem 1]{regdist}. \end{proof}